ThomasJ0nes/NextJS-Portfolio/README.md

-My portfolio site built in nextjs, suing tailwind and Shadcn UI.
+My portfolio site built in nextjs, using tailwind and Shadcn UI.

 Hosted with Vercel.